1231301695/TT4L_G6_Requirements_Project/SRS.md

 ### **3.5.7 Integrity Constraints** {#3.5.7-integrity-constraints}

 1. **User Role Validation:**
-   Each user must have one of the following roles: Student, Lecturer, Parents, Admin.
-This role must be validated upon user registration and updated if necessary.
+   Each user must have exactly one role from the following set: Student, Lecturer, Parent, Admin.
+Role values must be validated upon registration and during profile updates using predefined enumerations.

 2. **Unique Identifiers:**
-   All primary entities in the system including users, courses, grades, attendance records, and transactions must have unique identifiers (ID) to ensure accurate tracking and data retrieval
+   All primary entities such as Users, Courses, Grades, Attendance, Transactions must have globally unique identifiers (UUIDs or auto-incremented IDs) to ensure integrity and traceability during data operations.

-3. **Foreign Keys:**
+3. **Foreign Keys & Referential Actions:**
-   Foreign key constraints must be enforced to maintain relationships between entities.
+   - **Grades ↔ Courses:** `ON DELETE CASCADE` – Deleting a course will automatically delete all related grade records.
+   - **Grades ↔ Students:** `ON DELETE RESTRICT` – Students cannot be deleted if they have associated grade records.
+   - **Courses ↔ Lecturers:** `ON UPDATE SET NULL` – If a lecturer record is modified or removed, the course's lecturer_id field is set to `NULL` and flagged for reassignment.
+   - **Parents ↔ Students:** Referential links must be enforced between parent accounts and their associated children using validated parent-student mappings.
+   - All foreign keys must be validated upon insertion and update to ensure referential integrity is upheld across the schema.

+4. **Check Constraints:**
+   - **Grades (Numeric):** Must fall within the valid range of 0 to 100.
+   - **Grades (Letter):** If using a letter grading scale, must be one of: A, B, C, D, E, F.
+   - **Attendance Percentage:** Must be between 0% and 100%.
+   - **Transaction Amounts:** Must be ≥ 0.

+5. **Composite Unique Constraints:**
+   To prevent duplicate academic entries, a unique constraint must be applied on the combination of `student_id + course_id + semester_id` in the Grade table.

+6. **Data Normalization & Consistency:**
+   All relational tables must adhere to at least Third Normal Form (3NF) to avoid data redundancy and maintain data integrity during updates, deletions, and inserts.

+###

 ### **3.5.8 Security** {#3.5.8-security}